fog/fog-google/CONTRIBUTING.md

 New contributors are always welcome, and when in doubt please ask questions!
 We strive to be an open and welcoming community.
 Please be nice to one another.

+I recommend heading over to fog's [CONTRIBUTING](https://github.com/fog/fog/blob/master/CONTRIBUTING.md) and having a look around as well.
+It has information and context about the state of the `fog` project as a whole.

 ### Coding

 * Pick a task: